 Services that are covered for you What you must pay when you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-You pay: \$75 for each Medicare-covered surgical procedure at a non-hospital-affiliated outpatient facility or ambulatory surgery center (requires prior authorization/approval in advance to be covered); Or \$100 for each Medicare-covered surgical procedure at a hospital- affiliated outpatient facility or ambulatory surgery center (requires prior authorization/approval in advance to be covered) Over-The-Counter Benefit For more information, contact NationsBenefits at: 1-877-239-2946; TTY 711, 24 hours a day, 7 days a week or visit: members.nationsbenefits.com/avmed. \$50 allowance every month.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatien and pay the cost-sharing amounts for outpatient surgery.
+Ever if you stay in the hospital overnight, you might still be considered an "outpatient." \$50 for each Medicare-covered surgical procedure at a non-hospital-affiliated outpatient facility or ambulatory surgery center (requires prior authorization/approval in advance to be Over-The-Counter Benefit For more information, contact NationsBenefits at: 1-877-239-2946; TTY 711, 24 hours a day, 7 days a week or visit: members.nationsbenefits.com/avmed. \$25 allowance every month.
 Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
 You pay: \$15 per day for partial hospitalization services (requires prior authorization/approval in advance to be covered).

-What you must pay when you get Services that are covered for you these services Physician/Practitioner services, including doctor's office visits Covered services include: You pay: Medically-necessary medical care or surgery services \$0 for each primary care physician furnished in a physician's office, certified ambulatory (PCP) office visit for Medicare-covered surgical center, hospital outpatient department, or any services. other location Consultation, diagnosis, and treatment by a specialist \$0 for a specialist physician office visit Basic hearing and balance exams performed by your PCP Most specialist office visits require a or specialist, if your doctor orders it to see if you need referral from your PCP (see Chapter 3, medical treatment Section 2.3).
-If your PCP recommends Telehealth services for monthly end-stage renal diseasethat you see a specialist, always confirm related visits for home dialysis members in a hospitalthat a referral has been sent by your based or critical access hospital-based renal dialysis PCP to a network specialist. center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: • You're not a new patient and • The check-in isn't related to an office visit in the past 7 days and • The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: • You're not a new patient and • The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 0 hours or the soonest available appointment
+Physician/Practitioner services, including doctor's office visits

+Covered services include:

+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)